-Computing Continuum (CC) systems as envisioned in [1, 2, 3] are large-scale distributed systems composed of multiple computational tiers.
-Each tier serves a unique purpose, e.g., providing latencysensitive services (i.e., Edge), or an abundance of virtual, scalable resources (i.e., Cloud).
+Computing Continuum (CC) systems, as envisioned in [1-3], are large-scale distributed systems composed of multiple computational tiers.
+Each tier serves a unique purpose, e.g., providing latency-sensitive services (i.e., Edge), or an abundance of virtual, scalable resources (i.e., Cloud).
 However, the requirements that each tier must fulfill are equally diverse, as they span a wide variety of edge devices and fog nodes.
 Assume that requirements would be ensured in the cloud, e.g., by analyzing metrics and reconfiguring individual devices, massive amounts of data would have to be transferred.
 Also, if edge devices fail to provide their service to a satisfying degree, the latency for detecting and resolving this would be high.

-Given the scale of the CC, requirements must be decentralized; this means, that the logic to evaluate requirements must be transferred to the component that they concern.
-Cloud-level requirements, i.e., Service Level Objectives (SLOs), may thus be broken down into smaller parts that are ensured by the respective components.
-To contribute to high-level goals, each device optimizes its service according to its scope.
-This allows SLOs to span the entire CC, also called Deep SLOs [4].
+Given the scale of the CC, requirements must be decentralized; this means that the logic to evaluate requirements must be transferred to the component that they concern.
+Cloud-level requirements, i.e., Service Level Objectives (SLOS), may thus be disaggregated into smaller parts that are ensured by the respective components.
+To contribute to highlevel goals, each device optimizes its service according to its scope.
+This allows SLOs to span the entire CC, also called Deep SLOS [4].
 While it is one challenge to segregate and disseminate SLOs, ensuring them is another.
 Requirements are versatile and may change over time, every component must itself discover how its SLOs are related to its actions.
 For this to happen, the device could use Machine Learning (ML) techniques to discover causal relations between its environment and SLO fulfillment [5].
-This promotes the usage of Active Inference (ACI) [6], a concept from neuroscience that describes how the brain continuously predicts and evaluates sensory information to model real-world processes.
-Given these causal models, components could adjust their environment according to preferences (i.e., SLOs).
+This promotes the usage of Active Inference (AIF) [6], an emerging concept from neuroscience that describes how the brain continuously predicts and evaluates sensory information to model real-world processes.
+By extending individual CC components with AIF, they could develop a causal understanding of how to adjust their environment to ensure preferences (i.e., SLOs).